0015. Fundamentals of Horticulture ( 2 s.h.) F S.

-Principles of horticultural science; basic techniques of horticulture, including soil management, plant propagation, selection and maintenance of fruit, vegetable, and ornamental plants and landscape design.
+Principles of horticultural science; basic techniques of horticulture including soil management, plant propagation, selection and maintenance of plant materials, and landscape design.

 Prerequisite: Permission of department required.

 A program of full-time summer work in horticulture or landscape design for a minimum of seven weeks.
 Cooperative Education gives the student the opportunity to integrate academic learning with practical work experience, thereby broadening his or her skills and perspectives.

 0099.
 Honors Projects in Horticulture (1 - 3 s.h.)
 F S. Prerequisite: Permission of department chair and instructor.

 For exceptional students interested in pursuing independent, in-depth study.
 Credits based on the quantity and quality of work fulfilling the established course outline.

 0107.
 Woody Plants I (3 s.h.)
 F. Prerequisite: Basic knowledge of botany and horticulture.